MostafaRastegar/simple-swagger-to-react-modules/memory-bank/projectbrief.md

 - Easy CLI usage for developers

 ## Project Status
-**Active Development**: The tool is in implementation phase with core generators developed and example outputs available.
+**Implementation Complete**: The CLI tool is fully implemented with all core generators functional, working examples available, and recent fixes applied.
+The tool is ready for use and testing.